cockroachdb/docs/v22.2/data-domiciling.md

 This page has instructions for data domiciling in [multi-region clusters](multiregion-overview.html) using the [`ALTER DATABASE ...
 PLACEMENT RESTRICTED`](placement-restricted.html) statement.
 At a high level, this process involves:

 1. Controlling the placement of specific row or table data using regional tables with the [`REGIONAL BY ROW`](multiregion-overview.html#regional-by-row-tables) and [`REGIONAL BY TABLE`](multiregion-overview.html#regional-tables) clauses.
 1. Further restricting where the data in those regional tables is stored using the [`ALTER DATABASE ...
-PLACEMENT RESTRICTED`](placement-restricted.html) statement, which constrains the replicas for a partition or table to be stored in only the [home regions](set-locality.html#crdb_region) associated with those rows or tables.
+PLACEMENT RESTRICTED`](placement-restricted.html) statement, which constrains the voting and non-voting replicas for a partition or table to be stored in only the [home regions](multiregion-overview.html#table-localities) associated with those rows or tables.

 ## Prerequisites